 SEX OFFENDER REGISTRATION

 Sex offender registration laws are complex and grow more complicated every year.
 Failing to follow the laws around sex offender registration can lead to new criminal charges.
-If you are charged with a sex crime or with failure to register, or if you have questions about your obligations, contact us for a free consultation.
+If you are charged with a sex crime or with failure to register, or if you have questions about your obligations, contact us for a confidential consultation.

 Are you concerned about a new charge that could land you on the registry?
 Have you been accused of indecent exposure, sexual misconduct, sexual abuse, child sexual abuse, sexual assault, rape, date rape, sexual penetration, sodomy, or similar offense?
 Are you the victim of a sex crime who has been charged with committing a similar offense or other assault?
 Depending on the facts of your case, we may be able to help you negotiate a disposition that will not require you to register at all.
 And if you want to take your case to trial, we will fight tirelessly on your behalf.